Bihar: Public health

-Nitish Kumar, Samrat Chaudhary, J.P Nadda and other leaders of National Democratic Alliance inaugurating health projects worth ₹ 850 crore in September 2024.

 ₹ 188 crore eye care facility and hospital established during ninth tenure of Nitish Kumar.

 Bihar generally ranks among the weakest in health outcomes in comparison to other Indian states because it lacks adequate health care facilities.
 While the National Health Mission, the Clinical Establishments Act of 2010, and the formation of the Empowered Action Group (EAG) provide federal funds to expand and improve healthcare services, Bihar's ability to fully utilise this funding is lacking.

 Research indicates that Bihar relies on privatised hospitals to provide healthcare to the masses, with the second-highest ratio among Indian states for private to public spending and high levels of corruption.
 These factors are associated with slower healthcare delivery and steep healthcare costs.
 Corruption is enabled as Bihar lacks continuity and transparency of health reporting as required by the Clinical Establishments Act of 2010.
 In turn, this prevents the government from making evidence-based conclusions about policy changes and hospital effectiveness, resulting in patterns of ill-informed spending and inconsistent hiring.

 When comparing Bihar to Kerala, the number of healthcare professionals (including registered nurses, auxiliary nurses, physicians and health supervisors) at each hospital are significantly lower, and remain constant over time while they steadily increase in number in Kerala.
 According to Ministry of Health statistics, the greatest shortfalls are for physicians and specialists at 75%.
 Bihar has only 50% of the sub-health centres, 60% of the primary health centres, and 9% of the community health centres required by the national supply-to-population standards.
 The number of public hospital beds in Bihar decreased between 2008 and 2015.
 Given the high population density of the state, Bihar is significantly behind in the number of healthcare professionals that should be employed.
 Despite these shortcomings, Bihar has shown gradual signs of improvement for female health workers, the overall death rate, and infant, neo-natal, child and maternal mortality rates.